Brainstem Injury – Understanding Levels of Injury and Therapeutic Approaches

 Therapies for a Medulla Injury

-Click here to read our 80+ 5 star reviews from people that have suffered a brainstem injury.
+Click here to read our 88+ 5 star Google reviews from people that we’ve helped recovery from a brainstem injury.

 *Note: The information provided in this article is for educational purposes only and does not constitute a doctor-patient relationship.
 Thus, patients are advised to consult their medical provider or primary care physician before trying any therapies at home.